 As a parent you need to think about what environment your child is going to need to support his/her learning needs.
 If your child also has a learning disability such as an Intellectual Disability(ID) or Attention Deficit Hyperactivity Disorder (ADHD) then further considerations need to be made.
 A starting point would be to talk to the professionals already working with your child.
 What environment are they suggesting for your child and how do you feel about their recommendations?
 Your choices could be the local neighbourhood mainstream primary school, possibly a specialist school for children with ASD or a mix of both, this is called a dual enrolment.

 Next step would be to make appointments with as many schools as you can to get a feel for what they can offer your child.
 You need to decide at this time whether you take your child with you to this initial visit or take them with you on a second visit.
 Have a list of questions to take with you so you can compare schools.
 Have a look at the Checklist for Primary School and Checklist for Special School for more information.

-Once you have made your visits and have had your questions answered you will be more informed and able to make a decision and will need to ensure you have your paperwork organised.
+Once you have made your visits and have had your questions answered you will be more informed and able to make a decision in the best interest of your child.
+At this time make sure you have your paperwork organised.
 You may wish to consult back with the professionals currently working with your child to discuss your findings.
-Remember you can always arrange a second visit to ask further questions.
+Remember you can always arrange followup visits to the schools to ask further questions.